Thinking it through with our experts

 In our society, the cost of goods and services has a tendency to increase every year.
 This is what we call inflation.
 Inflation has a direct impact on your buying power.
 When prices increase, your buying power decreases.
 However, your buying power increases when prices decrease.
 To maintain your buying power, you must take inflation into consideration.

-Inflation is usually measured using the consumer price index (CPI), which is set by Statistics Canada using a basket of consumer goods and services.
-The index allows us to estimate the average price variation of goods from one year to the next.
+Inflation is usually measured using the consumer price index (CPI) set by Statistics Canada using a basket of consumer goods and services.
+The index allows us to analyze the evolution of the prices of goods and services by comparing then from one year to the next.

 The following table shows the future cost of $10 000 in buying power, calculated using different inflation rates over three decades.